Mauritius-China FTA

 Back to the list of trade agreements

-The Free Trade Agreement (FTA) between The Government of the Republic of Mauritius and The Government of the People's Republic of China was signed in October 2019 in Beijing.
+The Free Trade Agreement between The Government of the Republic of Mauritius and The Government of the People's Republic of China was signed in October 2019 in Beijing.
+Following the completion of ratification procedures by both sides, the Mauritius-China FTA entered into force on 01 January 2021.

-The FTA comprises of four main components which pertain to trade in goods, trade in services, investment and economic cooperation.
-The Agreement achieves the goal of mutually beneficial outcomes.
+The Mauritius-China FTA comprises of four main components which pertain to trade in goods, trade in services, investment and economic cooperation.

-Except as otherwise provided, the following goods shall be considered as originating in Mauritius:
+The following reflects the rules of origin under the FTA i.e. the following goods shall be considered as originating in Mauritius:

 Goods considered as wholly obtained or produced in Mauritius